EBendinelli/bndy-site/src/data/blog/is-there-an-ideal-business-model-for-the-internet.md

 featured: false
 draft: true
 tags:
-  - "#internet"
+  - internet
-  - "#reflection"
+  - reflection
-description:
+description: The biggest internet services run on surveillance capitalism, but what other options actually exist?
 Type: "[[Blog posts]]"
 ---
 This is a draft post, it should not be published.
-If you're readind this, something went wrong 🫠.
+If you're reading this, something went wrong 🫠.